-The literacy program at Live Oak Unitarian Universalist Church is made up of two parts: Adult Basic Education (ABE) Tutoring and English as a Second Language (ESL) Classes.
-We work in partnership with the Williamson County Literacy Council to provide instruction to adults.
+The literacy program at Live Oak Unitarian Universalist Church has two parts: Adult Basic Education (ABE) Tutoring and English as a Second Language (ESL) Classes.
 Our mission is to improve the lives of adults by improving their literacy skills.

 Both the ABE and the ESL programs are always looking for additional volunteers!
 You don’t need any teaching experience, only a willingness to help.
 We are happy to work with you to provide all the skills and resources you need to be successful.
 More information about each program can be found below.